Financial Aid, GI Bill®, and Scholarships header

 Welcome to MC Veterans Affairs!
 Veteran educational benefits and certification is an arm of the Registrar’s Office.
 This office is available to assist you in receiving educational benefits from the Department of Veterans Affairs.
 We are also available to assist you in other areas to help assure your academic success.
 Our main goal is to provide educational benefit programs and other supportive services to veterans, national guardsmen, reservists, and eligible dependents enrolled at MC.

-In order to receive educational benefits under the new Post 9/11 or other Montgomery GI Bill programs, student must first complete an application with the VA.
+In order to receive educational benefits under the new Post 9/11 or other Montgomery GI Bill programs, student must first complete an application for benefits with the VA.
 Once this application is processed, the Veterans Administration Office will send by mail a Certificate of Eligibility to those students who do qualify.
 This certificate tells the veteran the benefit program length of entitlement they will receive.
 Students must bring a copy of their Certificate of Eligibility to the school in order to begin receiving benefits.

 HOW TO APPLY FOR BENEFITS FROM THE VA: